casper-network/docs/source/docs/casper/operators/setup.md

 ### Networking and Gossiping {#networking--gossiping}

 The node requires a publicly accessible IP address.
-We do not recommend NAT at this time.
+The config_from_example.sh and node_util.py both allow IP for network address translation (NAT) setup.
 Specify the public IP address of the node.
 If you use the `config_from_example.sh` external services are called to find your IP and this is inserted into the created `config.toml`.

 Default values are specified in the file if you want to change them:

--   Specify the port that will be used for status & deploys
+-   Specify the port that will be used for status and deploys
 -   Specify the port used for networking
--   Known_addresses - these are the bootstrap nodes.
-No need to change these.
+-   Known_addresses - these are the bootstrap nodes (No need to change these)